muratk5n/thirdwave/en/README.md

 ---

 WION had a segment on New Delhi air quality.
-A report was done and they found over 96 mg/m3 PM 2.5 concentration?
+One report found over 96 mg/m3 PM 2.5 concentration?
 Segment had doubts on the company, IOAir, which sells air purifier products.
 Good to know, who is behind the report...
 I double-checked though and it is true, PM 2.5 is high.

 [[-]](https://pbs.twimg.com/media/FOisLPCXEAc10_w?format=jpg&name=small)